graijo/java-tutorial-for-beginners/README.md

  The elements of the priority queue are ordered according to the natural ordering, or by a Comparator provided at queue construction time, depending on which constructor is used. poll() method - to remove top element from queue.So Inserted to the end (keeping natural order ) and removed from the front.

- ArrayDeque class allows to add or remove an element from both sides of the queue.  addFirst() method to insert the elements at the head.addLast() method to insert the elements at the tail.
+ ArrayDeque class allows to add or remove an element from both sides of the queue.  addFirst() method to insert the elements at the head.  addLast() method to insert the elements at the tail.

 HashSet- The objects are inserted based on their hashcode.hance no insertion order.

-LinkedHashSet uses a doubly linked list to store the data and retains the ordering of the elements.
+LinkedHashSet uses a doubly linked list to store the data and retains the insertion order of the elements.

 TreeSet --keeps natural ordering